 Current research efforts include studies of calcineurin inhibitor (CNI) toxicity in children and the effects of CNI in children following treatment, including after kidney transplantation; studies in Autosomal Dominant Polycystic Kidney Disease (ADPKD); and participation in Improving Renal Outcomes Collaborative (IROC) a learning network of top pediatric kidney transplant centers seeking to improve the health and outcomes of children receiving kidney transplants.

 Children's Colorado's Kidney Transplant Program has performed over 250 kidney transplants since 1988.
 Short and long term outcomes are above the national average.
-Success rate of kidney transplants and outcomes data for our program and all transplant centers across the United States is publically available through the Scientific Registry for Transplant Recipients (SRTR) at www.srtr.org.
-Follow the link for Transplant Program Reports; then choose the type of organ transplant (in this case kidney); then finally choose the state and center.
+Success rate of kidney transplants and outcomes data for our program and all transplant centers across the United States is publicly available through the Scientific Registry for Transplant Recipients (SRTR).

 Our Kidney Transplant Program offers both deceased donor transplantation and living donor transplantation.
 Living kidney donation, both related and unrelated, is offered through a partnership with the University of Colorado's Transplant Center.